TheExcitedTech/Retro-Backup-Script/README.md

 Default parent folder is 'backupsavs'

-Argument can be passed that will change the parent folder to whatever you put in the argument for that instance of the script being read.
+Argument can be passed that will change the parent folder to whatever you put in the argument for that instance of the script being run.

 You can also change the default directory by editing the `BACKUP_DIR` variable.